Command Line Interface¶

 By default, the output file is stored in the same folder as the input file, with the extension ‘_sq.sqr’.
 To select

-another file or another location, use the argument -o
+another file or another location, use the argument -o or --output:

 >square "C:\Users\...\Data\spectral_library.sli" -o "C:\Users\...\Desktop\square_array.sqr"